Stackato-Apps/pet-catalog/README.md

 Pet Catalog Sample
 =============

-This is a JEE6 full sample with JSF2.0, EJB3.1 and JPA2.0.
+This is a full JEE6 sample with JSF2.0, EJB3.1 and JPA2.0.

 This example uses the JEE Stackato Framework.

 Database configuration
 ------------------------

-Stackato detects if your application is a JEE application if contains the file /src/main/resources/META-INF/persistence.xml.
+Stackato detects if your application is a JEE application if it contains the file /src/main/resources/META-INF/persistence.xml.

-The Stackato JEE Framework creates a resources for each service created.
+The Stackato JEE Framework creates a resources for each relationnal database service created.
 In this example, we create a mysql service.

-To access to this service, create a persistence-unit in the persistence.xml file (with the name you want) and the binding will be automatic.
+To access to this service, there is a persistence-unit tag in the persistence.xml file which binds automatically to your database.

 It's that easy!

 Building the Application
 ------------------------

+It is possible to build the application either with Maven or Ant.

+### Ant

+Make sure your have [Ant](http://ant.apache.org/ "Ant") installed.
+Then, *cd* into the root directory and execute:

+	ant clean package

+That will create the *catalog.war* file within the 'target' directory.

+### Maven

-To build the application, make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
+Make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
 Then, *cd* into the root directory and execute:

 	mvn clean package